Try Our Free Financial Education Center Calculators

 You can expect to receive your chip card upon your current card’s expiration.

 You can use your card in person, over the phone and online at millions of places that accept Visa cards – at home and around the world.
 During the transition to chip, you can swipe your card as you normally would and follow the prompts.
 If the terminal is chip enabled, it will prompt you to insert it instead.

 You will start to see these terminals at many of the places you shop today.
 You will continue to be able to pay at both chip-enabled and non-chip-enabled merchants with the same card.

 First Missouri Credit Union’s credit and debit cards already include security features such as Verified by Visa, a 3-digit Cardholder Verification Value (CVV) and continuous fraud monitoring.
 As your cards expire this year, we will send you a new credit card with the EMV chip.

-Website design by The Accel Group and Bundy & Associates of Saint Louis.
+Website design by The Accel Group and Bundy & Associates.

 For questions about this website, please contact the webmaster.